ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

   "P-fuji1qw7yt3fp43kuwsufff4vhezs2yl00slr09vmh5", // pAddressStrings[3]
 ```

-Now we can pass in each address according to it's slot in the `pAddressStrings` array:
+Now we can pass in each address according to its slot in the `pAddressStrings` array:

 ```ts
 const unsignedTx: UnsignedTx = await pchain.buildAddValidatorTx(